Black Friday Purchasing for the Nordics - Consumer Data Trends

 - Popularity grows exponentially from the early morning of Black Friday throughout the day, reaching a peak between 22.00-23.00 - where the number of 2018 purchases from Nordic retailers reached 5x the industry hourly average.

 - Ensure your promotional campaigns are in place for the morning of Thursday (26th November 2020).

 - As with the clothing/fashion industry, consider running different offers for the following weekend (Saturday 30th November - Sunday 1st December) to meet the potential increase in traffic that we see remained until the following Monday last year.

 - And of course, to avoid misinformation being included - make sure you are frequently updating your feeds across all your sales channels.

-To make the most of your opportunities during this potentially lucrative time, consider:
+To make the most of this wave of new online opportunities during this lucrative time, consider:

 - Running relevant promotions which you frequently update.